GodotSteam/GodotSteam/README.md

-# Godot Steam
+# Godot Steam for Godot 3
-Steam API for the Godot game engine.
+Steam API for the Godot game engine (version 3 RC2 or higher).
 For the Windows, Linux, and Mac platforms.

-View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative
+View the GodotSteam for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/master View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative

 Documentation